obverse Chapter 9· | Turning Signs (Contents) | References | SourceNet |

 In biological terms we can think of the genotype as a model, the phenotype as its implementation or realization.
 But the internal model of an organism is of a wholly different kind: it is a set of potential actions, modifications of the single stream of intent which is the agency of the organism.

-The whole field of biology is itself only a small corner of the world as we know it.
+The whole field of biology represents only a small corner of the world as we know it.
 At the same time, our conscious life is only a small part of the vast range of biological phenomena, which in turn is only a part of the physical universe.
 The point here is that the scientific (third-person) description of life on the one hand, and the (first-person) utterance or testimony of lived experience on the other, are complementary, not contradictory.
+Each involves the other in semiosis.
 The apparent contradictions or paradoxes arise from the linguistic circumstance that mental spaces can mutually contain one another, something that physical spaces cannot do.
-Trying to picture this is like trying to blow a glass Klein bottle. [next]
+Trying to picture this is like trying to blow a glass Klein bottle.

 (1b) Semiosis presupposes life.— Sebeok (2001b, 10)

 DNA ‘conserves’ information in the sense that it normally replicates itself without being structurally affected by its environment.
 Gene expression, however, is a bidirectional process.
 ‘Genes express themselves appropriately only in responding to internally and externally generated stimulation’ (Gottlieb, in Oyama, Griffiths and Gray 2001, 47).
 For a typical organism, says Gottlieb, we can distinguish (by scale) four levels of stimulus generation: genetic activity, neural activity, behavior, and environment.
-Activity at each level directly affects, and is affected by, the adjacent levels (see Gottlieb's diagram, p.
-50).
+Activity at each level directly affects, and is affected by, the adjacent levels, as in this diagram (from Gottlieb, p.
+50):

 even in bacteria, theories and hypotheses come before the signals, the ‘sensations.’
 I need hardly stress that, especially in science, hypotheses come before what some scientists still call the ‘data’; misleadingly, because they are not given to us, but actively (and sometimes at great peril) sought and acquired by us.— Popper (1990, 48)